aswi10/VSDsquadron-intern/README.md

 Use Cases🪄:

-1.Basic Text Editing: Ideal for users who need a simple editor for writing plain text, notes, or quick edits.
+🔖Basic Text Editing: Ideal for users who need a simple editor for writing plain text, notes, or quick edits.

-2.Configuration Files: Useful for editing configuration files on Unix-like systems, where a lightweight editor is preferable.
+🔖Configuration Files: Useful for editing configuration files on Unix-like systems, where a lightweight editor is preferable.

-3.Scripting: Suitable for simple scripting tasks where advanced features are not necessary.
+🔖Scripting: Suitable for simple scripting tasks where advanced features are not necessary.

  you can install Leafpad using the following command: